– Townie Life Challenge –

 You roll for the following colours: 1.
 Red – 2.
 Blue – 3.
 Green – 4.
 Brown – 5.
 Grey – 6.
 Black – 7.
 Orange – 8.
 Yellow – 9.
 White – 10.
 Pink – 11.
 Purple.

 Add the Reduce and Recycle lot trait and do everything within your power to reduce waste and recycle everything from dirty plates to couches that got ruined in a housefire.
 Use some of the bits and pieces you get from this to create exciting new items for your host-family.
+Since a lot of the items made on the Fabricator end up in the Family Inventory you can’t gift them to your host-family.
+Make them Eco Upgrade Parts and whichever other Fabricator items that can be gifted.

 26. Uncle Floyd or Auntie Florence